 |Keeping cold could keep you thinner

-Scientists in California found that the cold could help us lose weight.
-Being in the cold increases levels of a protein that makes brown fat.
-This burns energy and helps us lose weight.
-White fat stores energy and so we put on weight.
-The researchers said air conditioning and heating keep us warm.
-This means we do need so much brown fat.
-Workers who work in cold temperatures outside have a lot more brown fat than people who work indoors.
+Scientists at the University of California discovered that staying in the cold could help us lose weight.
+Exposure to the cold increases levels of a protein that helps make brown fat, which burns energy and keeps us warm.
+It also helps us lose weight.
+White fat stores excess energy and so we gain weight.
+The researchers said that because of air conditioning and heating, we stay warm.
+This means our body does not need so much brown fat.
+They said that workers who work outside in cold temperatures, "have a significant amount of brown fat when compared to same-aged indoor workers".